rahulsingh8/FileSystemSearch-JavaGUI/Readme.md

 After installation, to open GUI Interface, right click on any .java file >> Open With >> WindowsBuiler Editor

 ## Prerequisites
+Make an **empty txt file in C:/ drive**.
+This will save the theme for the gui.
+If you want to change the path, then **edit the line number 32** in **FinalProject.java** file to your desired location.

+To change the location where u want to search, like if u want to search in D drive rather then C drive, the **edit the line number 307** in **FinalProject.java** file to your desired location.

+:thumbsup::thumbsup::thumbsup::thumbsup::thumbsup::thumbsup::thumbsup::thumbsup::thumbsup::thumbsup::thumbsup::thumbsup::thumbsup: